Posted: Tue 26th Apr 2022

 Backed by the UK government and high-profile firm Monzo Business, the programme delivers initiatives such as e-learning, online training, national events and flagship annual conferences throughout the UK.

 As the scheme continues to run, we're talking to some of the business owners who have been taking part, to hear how it's benefited them so far.
-Here, we talk to Grace Clarke from Birmingham, who's well under way with her planning and is set to launch her business in summer 2022.
+Here, we talk to Kim Fraser, founder of swimwear company Half Baked London.

 You've taken part in Enterprise Nation's StartUp UK programme.
-What were you hoping to achieve from it?
+What were your reasons for doing it?

-How have you benefited from the StartUp UK programme so far?
+How has the StartUp UK programme benefited you and your business so far?

 Access support to start your business